DuarteMRAlves/Pipeline-Orchestrator/README.md

 ENV CONFIG_FILE=<config_file_name>
 ```

-* Build and run the orchestrator.
+* Build and run the new image.

 ### Gradle